-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 When Joyce recovered, she registered both of them to be vaccinated and told her co-workers they should sign up, too.

-Returning to BJ’s, she learned that a beloved maintenance man — a man in his 40s who scrubbed the floors every night — had become infected and was on a ventilator.
+Returning to BJ’s, she learned that a beloved maintenance worker — a man in his 40s who scrubbed the floors every night — had become infected and was on a ventilator.

 All at once, she began questioning the purpose of her work.